rkp2916/Sentiment-Analysis/Readme.md

-Hi everyone,
-This is Rushi Pandya and my project here is Sentiment Analysis on twitter Data.
+my project here is Sentiment Analysis on twitter Data.
 There are two parts of the project:
 1. Data collection, Cleaning and Data Classification